 A blood test usually involves the phlebotomist taking a blood sample from a blood vessel in your arm. and the usual place for a sample is the inside of the elbow or wrist, where the veins are relatively close to the surface.
 Blood samples from children are most commonly taken from the back of the hand.
 The child's hand will be anaesthetised (numbed) with a special cream before the sample is taken.

 You can find out more about blood tests, their purpose and the way they are performed on the NHS Choices website.

 Blood tests must be requested by a clinician and the results return to the requesting clinician for review and any action.

-Blood tests, once ordered by the clinician on the computer system, can be done at St Mark's Hospital walk in centre Monday to Friday 8.30 to 4 pm or can be booked at the GP hub for evenings and weekends 03000 240009.
+Blood tests, once ordered by the clinician on the computer system, can be done at St Mark's Hospital - these must be booked online.
+Tests can also be booked at the GP hub for evenings and weekends 03000 240009.
 They will be able to see which tests are needed.